e97m/data-structures-and-algorithms/class05-linked-list/README.md

 - `__len__`:  A method to canculate the length of the linked list.

+- `reverse`: A method to reverse the linked list

+- `palindrome`: A method to check if the linked list is symitric or not

  Doubly linked list has one method, which is `insert` to add a node to the head of the linked list.
 The time complexity of it is O(1).